madankalyan2211/Aarambh010/DEPLOYMENT_GUIDE.md

 ## Scaling Considerations

 1. **Render**: Upgrade to a paid plan for better performance and reliability
-2. **AWS Amplify**: Consider using CloudFront for global content delivery
+2. **Netlify**: Consider using Netlify's pro plan for better performance
 3. **MongoDB**: Use a dedicated cluster for production workloads
 4. **Email**: Consider using a dedicated email service like SendGrid or AWS SES for production